wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh dashboard plugin includes a configuration file where you can define custom values for several options.
+  :description: The Wazuh dashboard includes a configuration file where you can define custom values for several options.
 Learn more about it in this section.

 .. _wazuh_dashboard_config_file: